MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretManagement/Set-SecretVaultDefault.md

 ### -SecretVault

-A **SecretVaultInfo** object that represents the registered vault to be made the default vault.
+Specifies a **SecretVaultInfo** object representing the registered vault to set as the default vault.

 ```yaml
 Type: SecretVaultInfo